Edward Malloy

-Rev. Edward Aloysius "Monk" Malloy, C.S.C. (born May 3, 1941), is an American Catholic priest, academic, and former college basketball player who is a member of the Congregation of Holy Cross.
-He is best known for his service as the 16th president of the University of Notre Dame from 1987 to 2005.
+Edward Aloysius Malloy, C.S.C. (born May 3, 1941) is an American Catholic priest, academic and former college basketball player who is a member of the Congregation of Holy Cross.
+Nicknamed “Monk Malloy”, he is best known for his service as the 16th president of the University of Notre Dame from 1987 to 2005.

 Biography

 Edward Malloy was born on May 3, 1941, in Washington, D.C.
 He attended Archbishop Carroll High School, where he was part of a basketball team that included John Thompson and Tom Hoover.
 During his senior season, the team started a 55-game winning streak.

 He received a BA and MA in English from the University of Notre Dame in 1963 and 1967; and an M.A. in Theology in 1969.
 As an undergraduate at Notre Dame, he was on the basketball team, but he never started.
 He was ordained as priest in 1970, and he received a PhD in Christian ethics from Vanderbilt University in 1975.